alphagov/paas-tech-docs/source/documentation/deploying_services/postgresql.md

 where:

 - `SERVICE_NAME` is a unique descriptive name for this service instance
-- `EXTENSION_1...N` are the names of the additional optional extensions you want to enable
+- `EXTENSION_1...N` are the names of the optional extensions you want to enable

 For example, your PostgreSQL service instance is named `my-pg-service` and has 3 mandatory extensions enabled, `uuid-ossp`, `postgis` and `citext`.
 Run the following to enable `pg_stat_statements`: